 Sleep apnea treatment with CPAP therapy can be expensive when you add up all the costs involved like the CPAP mask that has to be replaced every 3 months.
 Oral appliance therapy is often more cost-effective.
 Both CPAP therapy and oral appliance therapy are typically covered by insurance, including Medicare and Medicaid.
 There’s an especially high chance your insurance will cover oral appliance therapy if you’ve already tried CPAP therapy, your insurance covered it, and it didn’t work for you.
 Contact our clinic to learn more about the costs of sleep apnea treatment.

-You can get treatment right here at Koala® Center for Sleep & TMJ Disorders!
-We have locations throughout Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin, so please see our Locations page for the location nearest you and its address and contact information.
+You can get treatment right here at Koala® Center For Sleep & TMJ Disorders!
+We have locations throughout Illinois, Indiana, Missouri, Texas and Wisconsin, so please see our Locations page for the location nearest you and its address and contact information.
 Give that location a call or call our main office at (855) 977-0400 if you want to learn more about sleep apnea treatment or to book a consultation with us!